Foot

 Slope Of The Arch

-All arch supports are
+All arch supports

-considerably from one arch
+and varies considerably from one arch

 support to another is the curve of that slope.
 Some arch

-supports have a straighter slope while others have a more concaved
+supports have a straighter slope while others have a more

-slope.
+concaved slope.
 All things being equal, the arch

-support with the straighter slope gives more support then the
+support with the straighter slope gives more support then

-arch support with the
+the arch support

-concaved slope.
+with the concaved slope.